drzoidberg/burguer-builder/README.md

 - The concept of routing
 - Some basic form validation
 - Authentication using Firebase
-- Animations in React Apps
+- Animations in React Apps (using pure css animations, transitions, but using ReactTransitionGroup, Transtion components, CSSTransition components and some other Animation packages)
 - An overview on the bundler Webpack, Next.js & React Saga